codefellows-sea-js-401d8-assignments/lab-07-cowsay-as-a-service/lab-james-moon/readme.md

 Start the server with `node server`

-Using HTTPie, type a command like `http POST :3000 anymessage`
+Using HTTPie, type a command like `http POST :3000 text=anymessage`